Kentucky school shooting leaves 2 students dead, 18 others injured, officials say

 Officials have not yet determined whether the suspect will be charged as a juvenile or adult, Sanders said.

 The shooting unfolded around 8 a.m. after the teenager entered the school with a handgun, authorities said.
-The suspect immediately began firing and struck 14 people, Sanders said.

 The injured people were all believed to be students, according to Kentucky Gov. Matt Bevin.